Paliak/PaliaksNotes/docs/Zipping/index.md

 ![xor function variables renamed to constants](Assets/xor_func_constants.jpg)

-Let's also give the other variables slightly more meaningful names:
+Let’s also give the other variables slightly more meaningful names:

 ![xor func variable names cleanup](Assets/xor_func_renamed.jpg)

 Now we can see that the function simply loops a set amount of times and performs an xor on each byte of input.
 The variable c is reset when it hits zero meaning param_3 will be repeated if need be to match the length of input.
 One problem remains.
 If the loop will iterate over 34 bytes of input but a long is only 8 bytes the program will start messing with other things on the stack.
-Namely those weird variables right above the function call.
-Since dlopen expects a null terminated array or char as input could those be a part of a char array? let's change the type to char[34] and see if the decompilation makes more sense.
+Namely, those weird variables right above the function call.
+Since dlopen expects a null terminated array or char as input could those be a part of a char array?
+Let’s change the type to char[34] and see if the decompilation makes more sense.

 ![ghidra array type verbose](Assets/char_array_ghidra.jpg)